Aveglia/vAMPirus/HelpDocumentation.md

 Very similar to the "ReadProcessing" directory created in DataCheck, you will find the following:

 1. FastQC - ${working_directory}/results/Analyze/ReadProcessing/FastQC

 In this directory you will find FastQC html reports for pre-cleaned and post-cleaned individual read libraries.

 2. AdapterRemoval - ${working_directory}/results/Analyze/ReadProcessing/AdapterRemoval

 Here we have resulting fastq files with adapter sequences removed.
 Fastp also generates its own reports which can also be found in "./fastpOut".

 3. PrimerRemoval - ${working_directory}/results/Analyze/ReadProcessing/PrimerRemoval

 Similar to the adapter removal directory, here you have the clean read libraries that have had adapter and primer sequences removed.

 4. ReadMerging - ${working_directory}/results/Analyze/ReadProcessing/ReadMerging

 There is a little bit more going on in this directory compared to the others.
 The first major file to pay attention to here is the file \*\_merged_clean_Lengthfiltered.fastq.
 This is the "final" merged read file that contains all merged reads from each samples and is used to identify unique sequences and then ASVs.
 "Pre-filtered" and "pre-cleaned" combined merged read files can be found in "./LengthFiltering".
 If you would like to review or use the separate merged read files per sample, these fastq files are found in the "./Individual" directory.
 Finally, a fasta file with unique sequences are found in the "./Uniques" directory and the "./Histograms" directory is full of several different sequence property (length, per base quality, etc.) histogram files which can be visualized manually and reviewed in the DataCheck report if ran before Analyze.

 ### Clustering - ${working_directory}/results/Analyze/Clustering

 The clustering directory will contain all files produced for whichever clustering technique you specified (with the launch command above, all are specified):

-        1. ASVs - ${working_directory}/results/Analyze/Clustering/ASVs

-            In this directory, there is the fasta file with the generated ASV sequences and there is another directory "./ChimeraCheck" where the pre-chimera filered ASV fasta sits.
+1. ASVs - ${working_directory}/results/Analyze/Clustering/ASVsIn this directory, there is the fasta file with the generated ASV sequences and there is another directory "./ChimeraCheck" where the pre-chimera filered ASV fasta sits.

-        2. AminoTypes - ${working_directory}/results/Analyze/Clustering/AminoTypes

-            The AminoTypes directory has a few different subdirectories, in the main directory, however, is the fasta file with the AminoTypes used in all subsequent analyses.
+2. AminoTypes - ${working_directory}/results/Analyze/Clustering/AminoTypesThe AminoTypes directory has a few different subdirectories, in the main directory, however, is the fasta file with the AminoTypes used in all subsequent analyses.
 The first subdirectory is called "Translation" which includes the raw ASV translation file along with a report spit out by VirtualRibosome.
 The next subdirectory is "Problematic", where any translations that were below the given "--minAA" length will be reported, if none were deemed "problematic" then the directory will be empty.
 All problematic amino acid sequence AND their corresponding ASVs are stored in fasta files for you to review.
 The final subdirectory is "SummaryFiles" where you can find a "map" of sorts to track which ASVs contributed to which AminoTypes and a .gc file containing information on length of translated sequences.

-        3. ncASV - ${working_directory}/results/Analyze/Clustering/ncASV

-            In this directory, you will find the fasta files corresponding to the clustering percentage(s) you specified for the run.
+3. ncASV - ${working_directory}/results/Analyze/Clustering/ncASVIn this directory, you will find the fasta files corresponding to the clustering percentage(s) you specified for the run.

-        4. pcASV - ${working_directory}/results/Analyze/Clustering/pcASV

-            Looking in this directory, you probably notice some similar subdirectories.
+4. pcASV - ${working_directory}/results/Analyze/Clustering/pcASVLooking in this directory, you probably notice some similar subdirectories.
 The pcASV directory also contains the Summary, Problematic, and Translation subsirectories we saw in the AminoType directory.
-The other important files in this directory is the nucleotide and amino acid versions of the pcASVs generated for whichever clustering percentage(s) specified.

-            An important note for when creating pcASVs is that the subsequent analyses (phylogenies, taxonomy assignment, etc.) are run on both nucloetide and amino acid pcASV fastas.
+The other important files in this directory is the nucleotide and amino acid versions of the pcASVs generated for whichever clustering percentage(s) specified.An important note for when creating pcASVs is that the subsequent analyses (phylogenies, taxonomy assignment, etc.) are run on both nucloetide and amino acid pcASV fastas.
 To create these files, vAMPirus translates the ASVs, checks for problematic sequences, then clusters the translated sequences by the given percentage(s).
 After clustering, vAMPirus will go pcASV by pcASV extracting the nucleotide sequences of the ASVs that clustered within a given pcASV.
 The extracted nucleotide sequences are then used to generate a consensus nucleotide sequence(s) per pcASV.

 ### Analyses - ${working_directory}/results/Analyze/Analyses

 For each clustering technique (i.e. ASVs, AminoTypes, ncASVs and pcASVs) performed in a given run, resulting taxonomic unit fastas will go through the following analyses (unless skip options are used):

-        1. Counts - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/Counts

-            The Counts directory is where you can find the counts tables as .csv files (and .biome as well for nucleotide counts tables).
+1. Counts - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/CountsThe Counts directory is where you can find the counts tables as .csv files (and .biome as well for nucleotide counts tables).

-        2. Phylogeny - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/Phylogeny

-            Unless told otherwise, vAMPirus will produce phylogenetic trees for all taxonomic unit fastas using IQ-TREE.
+2. Phylogeny - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/PhylogenyUnless told otherwise, vAMPirus will produce phylogenetic trees for all taxonomic unit fastas using IQ-TREE.
 The options for this analysis was discussed in a previous section of the docs.
 In the phylogeny output directory, you will find three subdirectories: (i) ./Alignment - contains trimmed MAFFT alignment used for tree, (ii) ./ModelTest - contains output files from substitution model prediction with ModelTest-NG, and (iii) ./IQ-TREE - where you can find all output files from IQ-TREE with the file of (usual) interest is the ".treefile".

-        3. Taxonomy - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/Taxonomy

-            vAMPirus uses Diamond blastp/x and the supplied PROTEIN database for taxonomy assignment of sequences.
+3. Taxonomy - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/TaxonomyvAMPirus uses Diamond blastp/x and the supplied PROTEIN database for taxonomy assignment of sequences.
 In the Taxonomy directory, you will find (i) a subdirectory called "DiamondOutput" which contains the original output file produced by Diamond, (ii) a fasta file that has taxonomy assignments within the sequence headers, and (iii) three different summary files (one being a phyloseq object with taxonomic information, a tab-separated summary file for review by the user and a summary table looking at abundance of specific hits).

-        4. Matrix - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/Matrix

-            The Matric directory is where you can find all Percent Identity matrices for produced ASV/cASV/AmintoType fastas.
+4. Matrix - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/MatrixThe Matric directory is where you can find all Percent Identity matrices for produced ASV/cASV/AmintoType fastas.

-        5. EMBOSS - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/EMBOSS

-            Several different protein physiochemical properties for all amino acid sequences are assessed using EMBOSS scripts (http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/groups.html).
+5. EMBOSS - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/EMBOSSSeveral different protein physiochemical properties for all amino acid sequences are assessed using EMBOSS scripts (http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/groups.html).
 There are four different subdirectories within EMBOSS, these include (i) ./ProteinProperties - contains files and plots regarding multiple different physiochemical properties (http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/pepstats.html), (ii) ./IsoelectricPoint - contains a text file and a .svg image with plots showing the isoelectric point of protein (http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/iep.html), (iii) ./HydrophobicMoment - information related to hydrophobic moments of amino acid sequences (http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/hmoment.html), and (iv) ./2dStructure - information about 2D structure of proteins (http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/protein_2d_structure_group.html).

 ### FinalReport - ${working_directory}/results/Analyze/FinalReport

 vAMPirus produces final reports for all taxonomic unit fastas produced in the run.
 These reports contain the following information:

 1. Pre- and post-adapter removal read statistics

 This is the first section of the final report and similar to the DataCheck report,there is (i) a read stats table which includes read lengths/number of reads/gc content, (ii) a box plot comparing overall read length distribution before and after adapter removal, and (iii) another box plot showing the influence of adapter removal on read length.

 2. Number of reads per sample

 This is a plot that looks at number of reads per sample, similar to what is seen in the DataCheck report.

 3. Rarefaction curves

 4. Diversity analyses box Plots

 The plots in order are (i) Shannon Diversity, (ii) Simpson Diversity, (iii) Species Richness.

 Stats tests included with "--stats run":

     a.
 Shapiro Test of normality
     b.
 Bartlett Test variance homogeneity
     c.
 ANOVA
     d.
 Tukey Honest Significant Differences (HSD)
     e.
 Kruskal-Wallis test
     f.
 Pairwise Wilcoxon
     g.
 PERMANOVA

 5. Distance to centroid box plot

 6. NMDS plots (2D and 3D)

 7. Relative ASV/cASV abundance per sample bar chart

 8. Absolute ASV/cASV abundance per treatment bar chart

 9. Pairwise percent ID heatmap

 10. Taxonomy results visualized in a donut plot

 11. Visualized phylogenetic tree

 # All of the options